mitch1259/ITSC4155/README.md

-1. Clone the main branch to your local machine
+1. Clone the sprint-3-submission branch to your local machine

 2. Cd into /client/, run npm install, then run npm start